Frequently asked questions and information

 Are uilleann pipes played in America?
 Are they made in America?

-There is an interesting transcripted interview by Peter Browne on his RTE Ireland programme "Sounds Traditional" with Todd Denman that mentions some of the difficulties facing American pipers and Todd's early experiences learning the pipes.
+There is an interesting transcripted interview by Peter Browne on his RTE Ireland programme "Sounds Traditional" with Todd Denman that mentions some of the difficulties facing American pipers.

 Where can I hear uilleann pipes?

-You can hear uilleann pipes at various concerts and on many recordings widely available, for example on Aniar Records (sponsor of this site).
+You can hear uilleann pipes at various concerts and on many recordings widely available.
 You can also see a list of many uilleann pipes recordings at NPU.

 Tionóls, or gatherings, take place several times a year in Ireland and North America, as well as Holland, Germany and elsewhere.
-Check with NPU for official events in Europe and elsewhere, and with the Seattle Pipers Club and Patrick D'Arcy's Uilleann Pipe Obsession Page for North America and the world.
+Check with NPU for official events in Europe and elsewhere and Patrick D'Arcy's Uilleann Pipe Obsession Page for North America and the world.

 In North America.
-On the American west coast the tionól takes place every February on President's weekend and alternates between Seattle and San Francisco and may soon include Vancouver BC and Los Angeles.
+On the American west coast the tionól takes place every February on President's weekend and alternates between Seattle and San Francisco.
 It is the longest running uilleann piping event in North America.
 One of the highlights is the Saturday night concert which features uilleann pipers and other musicians.
-For more information about the west coast tionól see San Francisco Tionól and The Pipers Club in Seattle.
-East coast tionols also take place, alternating between New York, Baltimore, and other cities, annually in October.
+East coast tionols also take place.

 In Ireland and Europe.
 The sponsoring body for events in Ireland, known as Na Píobairí Uilleann, (The Uilleann Pipers), often holds concerts, recitals and other public events.
 NPU also can connect you with the European calendar of events and local organizations in Europe.